Goraksha Shataka: Analysis

-The title means "A hundred verses of [the sage] Gorakṣa", though it is unlikely that he was associated in any way with the text's composition.
+The title means "A hundred verses of [the sage] Gorakṣa".

 The Gorakṣaśataka is one of the first texts that teaches Haṭha yoga's physical methods, without using the name.
 The first verse states that the text is for ascetics who had renounced ordinary life to attain liberation.
 The text explains how to control the breath in pranayama, using novel techniques such as sūryabhedana, "the piercing of the sun".
 It teaches śakticālanīmudrā ("stimulating Sarasvatī") along with the three bandhas.
 "Stimulating Sarasvatī" is done by wrapping the tongue in a cloth and pulling on it, stimulating the goddess Kundalini who is said to dwell at the other end of the central channel.
 The text describes the complex process of raising Kundalini initiated by mūlabandha, the root lock, resulting in her dissolution, which is liberation.
 It mentions three "knots" (granthis), a kind of chakra, which have to be pierced to allow the Kundalini to pass through.
 The three are the knots of Brahma at the base of the Sushumna channel, of Vishnu at the heart, and of Rudra, between the eyebrows.

 Unlike Ashtanga, the eightfold yoga of Patanjali, the text describes a system of six limbs: asana (posture), breath-restraint (which it calls pranasamrodha), pratyahara (withdrawal), dharana (concentration), meditation, and samadhi; omitting the first two limbs of Ashtanga, namely the yamas and niyamas.

 It recommends gradually increasing breath retention as the best way to samadhi.

 It does not mention mantras; nor does it mention the preservation of bindu, but merely says that liberation is achieved by controlling the mind through controlling the breath.

 Mallinson comments that the text is too terse to serve as a foundation for practice, and could not have substituted for direct instruction by a guru; nor in his view would it have been used as a mnemonic: he had never met a yogi who worked in that way.
 Rather, hatha yoga texts lent authority to a school of thought and its yoga practices.